 Dashlane is another very popular and very solid password manager app that’s made top lists before in this category.
 This one has more unique features including auto-login on websites and apps, compatibility with Google Authenticator, a password generator, and auto-locking with a PIN.
 The only caveat is that there is a subscription service that costs $29.99 per year or about $2.50 per month.
 Dashlane does come with a better looking interface than most and the feature set is more than you’ll see with many others.
 If you’re okay with shelling out the money every year, this is a great option to entertain.

 DataVault is lesser known but it’s up and coming.
 Unlike many of these which are free or require subscriptions, this is a pay-once app and you can use it for life.
-The only caveat is its ancient-looking interface.
+The interface has been improved since we originally published this article.
+It looks much better now even if it still lacks a bit of polish.
 It has all the standard features like password storage, password generator, categorical organization, backup support, and more.
 Some of the more unique features include a password security strength meter and the ability to tap on entries to log into that particular website.
 It’s a little pricy at $9.99 but so far the people who have bought it don’t seem to regret it much and it’s a solid option.

 Keepass2Android (along with similar apps like KeePassDroid) are a set of open source apps for keeping your passwords safe.
 If you’re into the FOSS way of doing things, this really is the only option for you and the reader comments have stated very frankly that these apps belong on this list.
 We happen to agree.
 Some of the more unique features include a software keyboard built-in to prevent password sniffers from grabbing your information and an online and offline mode so you can keep passwords how you choose.
 There are desktop clients available as well that can share information between your computer and your Android device.
 It’s free, it’s open source, and it rocks an incredible rating on the Google Play Store.
 It’s definitely worth a look.